kfox12/ibe-with-sgx/README.md

 ## TO RUN THE PROGRAM
 ### Without SGX: To run entire program with gramine but outside of SGX
----Run the following in your working directory---  return 1.
+---Run the following in your working directory---<br>
+1.
    '''bash
   *make*